ATTORNEY FEES AND RECOVERABLE EXPENSES UNDER THE EQUAL ACCESS TO JUSTICE ACT (“EAJA”)

 “Fees may be denied when the litigation involves questions of first impression, but ‘whether an issue is one of first impression is but one factor to be considered.’”
 Ibrahim, 912 F.3d at 1168 (quoting United States v.
 Marolf, 277 F.3d 1156, 1162 n.2 (9th Cir.
 2002)).

 The government’s failure to address contrary circuit precedent weighs against substantial justification.
 See Thangaraja, 428 F.3d at 874–75.
 “Relitigation of a previously decided issue is a strong factor weighing against the government in determining substantial justification.”
 Ramon-Sepulveda v.
 INS, 863 F.2d 1458, 1460 (9th Cir.
-1988) (order) (internal quotation marks and citation omitted).
+1988) (order) (internal quotation marks and citation omitted), receded from on other grounds by Sorenson v.
+Mink, 239 F.3dd 1140 (9th Cir.
+2001).
 Whether a BIA opinion is consistent with caselaw in other circuits “is irrelevant to whether the government was substantially justified” when Ninth Circuit law is to the contrary.
 Ratnam v.
 INS, 177 F.3d 742, 743 n.1 (9th Cir.
 1999) (order).

 “A lack of judicial precedent adverse to the government’s position does not preclude a fee award under the EAJA.”
 Ramon-Sepulveda, 863 F.2d at 1459.
 Subsequent caselaw “only support[s] a finding that the government’s position was ‘substantially justified’ if the government contested the petitions … on the ground on which those cases were decided.”
 Abela v.
 Gustafson, 888 F.2d 1258, 1265 (9th Cir.
 1989).
 Partial concessions by the government do not necessarily constitute substantial justification, as the court “expect[s] nothing less than such candid and rigorous evaluations of the agency’s explanations of its decisions in all parties’ briefs.”
 Thangaraja, 428 F.3d at 875.